Hitting Practice Plan – Types of Stations and Tips

 - Stick to the Prioritized Plan.

 Homework is usually tee work, or it can be using a pitching machine with a buddy.
-The coach can always tell when one of their players have been logging significant “alone” practice time.
+The coach can always tell when one of their players has been logging significant “alone” practice time.

 If the coach finds themselves with no full-time assistants and inconsistent, unknowledgeable helpers, here are a few ideas to make the best of a challenging situation:

-- Utilize External Result focus drills (click The Magic of Hitting Focus for our free article describing how to increase practice efficiency and performance by adjusting mental focus), emphasizing targeting, which is self-teaching.
+- Utilize External Result focus drills (click The Magic of Mental Focus for Hitters for our free article describing how to increase practice efficiency and performance by adjusting mental focus), emphasizing targeting, which is self-teaching.

-- The coach should never be tied down to a particular station.
+- The coach should never be tied down to one station.

-- Ask players to evaluate themselves and report to the coach on how they are progressing.
+- Ask players to observe and evaluate themselves and report to the coach on how they are progressing.

 Hitters of all ages have more fun and are more focused when practices include elements of competition.
 Besides, applying performance pressure makes training more game-like, better preparing hitters to do “battle” with the pitcher in games.